 Since its creation in 1994, the North American Development Bank (NADB) has helped preserve, protect and enhance the environment and public health of the U.S.-Mexico border region, home to more than 25 million residents.
 Working closely with communities, water utilities, local and federal governments, private sector sponsors, non-governmental organizations and academic institutions, NADB has played a key role in the progress achieved in improving various indicators in the region related to the provision of basic services, environmental quality and public health.
 In addition, it has become a benchmark for binational coordination on various environmental issues.

-The North American Development Bank (NADB) cordially invites you to attend a public meeting of its Board of Directors via webinar on Thursday, May 21, 2020.
+The North American Development Bank (NADB) cordially invites you to attend a public meeting of its Board of Directors via webinar on Thursday, November 12, 2020.
 NADB is an international financial institution established by the United States and Mexico for the purpose of developing and financing environmental infrastructure projects within the U.S.-Mexico border region.

 San Antonio, Texas – During a virtual event on August 27, U.S. Congressman Henry Cuellar (TX-28) announced US$15 million in funding from the U.S. Environmental Protection Agency (EPA) Region 6 through the U.S.-Mexico Border Water Infrastructure Program (BWIP)—which funds technical assistance and infrastructure construction grants for high-priority municipal drinking water and wastewater projects—has been awarded to the North American Development Bank (NADB), which administers them on behalf of EPA Region 6 for projects in Texas and New Mexico.